themalwarenews/SubSpy/README.md

 ## 📌 How it Works

-- Performs daily subdomain enumeration.
+- Performs regular subdomain enumeration using subfinder.
+- Detects subdomain takeover vulnerabilities using nuclei.
-- Compares the results against the previous run.
+- Compares the results against the previous scan.
-- Immediately sends new findings to your Discord channel.
+- Immediately sends new findings and vulnerability alerts to your Discord channel.
 - Provides clear updates about each scan.

 ## 🖥️ Example Discord Notifications